Anu142004/Anu142004/README.md

 </p>

 <p align="center">
-    I am a dedicated BE Computer Science student at JSS College, driven by a passion for technology and a commitment to lifelong learning.
-I thrive in collaborative environments, where I can work with fellow tech enthusiasts to innovate and solve complex problems.
-My strong foundation in data analysis empowers me to extract insights from data, and I'm always eager to learn and adopt new skills.
+    I am a dedicated BE Computer Science student at JSS College, driven by a passion for technology and  learning.
+I thrive in collaborative, where I can work with fellow tech enthusiasts to innovate and solve complex problems.
+My strong foundation in data analysts empowers me to extract insights from data, and I'm always eager to learn and adopt new skills.
 </p>

 <p align="center">📫 How to reach me: <a href="mailto:14ananya.thyagaraj@gmail.com">14ananya.thyagaraj@gmail.com</a></p>